8Observer8/sprite-in-sfml-style-rollup-webgl-js/README.md

 > npm run release

 Note.
 After this command, Rollup will create a compressed index.js file.
 Compression is done using the uglify-js package.

+Buy me a coffee: https://boosty.to/ivan_8observer8/donate This service supports PayPal.